Swat009/codeforces/README.md

 This repository contains my solutions of the problems I  solve on [Codeforces](https://codeforces.com).
-All solutions are arranged in their respective rounds and div order.
+All solutions are arranged in their respective Rounds and Div order.